 I have friends that vehemently deny the existence of psychic phenomena.
 They don’t believe we have a valid sixth sense because they have no personal experience with it.
 I generally don’t waste time trying to convince them otherwise because from their perspective, they’re right.
 That would be like trying to convince a deaf person that she could really hear.
 Such people often regard those who believe in psychic phenomena as crazy, deluded, or naive… just like I do with those purple-pushing fanatics.

-I also have friends who’ve had abundant psychic experiences throughout their entire lives, including my wife.
+I also have friends who’ve had abundant psychic experiences throughout their entire lives.
 Such people just take their sixth sense for granted; to deny its existence would be like denying the existence of sound.
 How can you ignore sensory information that you can perceive so clearly, and why on earth would you want to, especially if the information is useful?
 How do you react when I claim that purple doesn’t really exist?
 What if I accuse you of making it up?
 You’ll probably just roll your eyes at me, although you can probably empathize with my situation and understand why I believe what I do.
 That’s generally how my psychically intelligent friends react to denials of something they simply take for granted.
 When we discuss such experiences, it’s like talking about any other routine subject.
 There’s no hint of doubt in our language, unless of course someone claims they clairvoyantly see something purple.

 In the case of one very psychically intelligent woman I know, a psychic impression likely saved her life; she saw the car that was about to hit her in her mind’s eye and averted an accident that she could not physically see or hear coming.
 For her not to tap her psychic abilities on a daily basis would be like walking around with her eyes closed.